tmtmtm/bashible/docs/as.md

   - as www-data bundle install

 @ This should work
-  - as www-data echo '$DOMAIN'
+  - as www-data evaluate 'echo $DOMAIN'
 ```

 You can also run whole child script.ble as a different user,